-The preferred projects applying to challenge are innovative solutions that are using Digital Public Goods for development response in the Ukraine crisis aligned to the objectives stated above.
+The preferred projects applying to challenge are innovative solutions that fall under Digital Public Goods concept aligned to the objectives stated above.
 Projects should satisfy all of the below criteria:

 - A developed idea of the innovative services/products/solutions ready for prototyping and testing; or a prototype ready for testing and/or scale up.
-For the prototype solution, the applicant will provide evidence that it is technologically and economically feasible; - Innovative, including new on the market, or possibly a solution that is significantly improved, having a digital component in it; - Scalable and replicable, i.e. could be easily used and replicated by the public sector agencies/institutions in delivering better services to people, businesses, or inter-agency services, or, if solution is developed for private sector needs, it is sectorial and could be replicated within a short period of time on same market/country, or exportable (depending on the solution); - Feasible, i.e. the solution does not require changes in the current legislation and could be anchored within the existing legal framework; - With measurable impact on Moldova digitalization and SDGs.
+For the prototype solution, the applicant will provide evidence that it is technologically and economically feasible; - Innovative, including new on the market, or possibly a solution that is significantly improved, having a digital component in it;

+- Scalable and replicable, i.e. could be easily used and replicated by the public sector agencies/institutions in delivering better services to people, businesses, or inter-agency services, or, if solution is developed for private sector needs, it is sectorial and could be replicated within a short period of time on same market/country, or exportable (depending on the solution); - Feasible, i.e. the solution does not require changes in the current legislation and could be anchored within the existing legal framework; - With measurable impact on Moldova digitalization and SDGs.
 A preliminary estimate of SDG impact will be done by the applicant, which will further be detailed with support from UNDP BCtTA's and Impact Lab toolkits; - Additional criteria applicable to collaborative projects; - In case of collaborative projects, it is required that the CGC involve partners that represent at least 2 different public or economic sectors, academia or other research institutions, public authorities, with the main applicant from ICT sector.

-Examples of possible business and public service challenges and constraints that applicants could eventually focus on are based on using Digital Public Goods for development response in the Ukraine crisis.
+Examples of possible business and public service challenges and constraints that applicants could eventually focus are presented in this roster of Digital Public Goods.
+Implementation of solutions already registered as Digital Public Goods is also eligible under the project.